God Mother

 God Mother is a Swedish hardcore band formed in Stockholm in 2012.

 History

 God Mother was founded 2012 by Michael Dahlström (drums), Daniel Noring (bass) and Jonatan Lindgren (guitar).
-They wanted to start a band with the focus on intensity and aggression with influences from hardcore, grindcore, metal and sludge.
-Their first EP, 2013's Imitation, had lead vocals by Dahlström.
+The group wanted to start a band with the focus on intensity and aggression with influences from hardcore, grindcore, metal and sludge.
+Their first EP, Imitation, released in 2013, had lead vocals by Dahlström.
 Later that year the band hired Sebastian Campbell to sing and they released the single "Inga Budskap Kvar."
 Jonatan Lindgren chose to leave the band in 2015 and was replaced by Max Lindström on guitar.

-Releases and touring

 The band toured extensively in 2014.
 God Mother became one of the first Swedish hardcore bands to play in Guatemala and Nicaragua.